1934 West Coast waterfront strike: Background

+The 1916 West Coast waterfront strike was the first instance of coastwide organizational unity among West Coast longshore workers.
+The strike resulted in a massive defeat for the ILA and employers launching an effort to eliminate the ILA's presence on the waterfront entirely.

-Longshoremen on the West Coast ports had either been unorganized or represented by company unions since the years immediately after World War I, when the shipping companies and stevedoring firms had imposed the open shop after a series of failed strikes.
+In the years immediately after World War I, when the shipping companies and stevedoring firms had imposed the open shop after a series of failed strikes, longshoremen on the West Coast ports were unorganized or represented by company unions.
 Longshoremen in San Francisco, then the major port on the coast, were required to go through a hiring hall operated by a company union, known as the "blue book" system for the color of the membership book.

-The Industrial Workers of the World had attempted to organize longshoremen, sailors and fishermen in the 1920s through their Marine Transport Workers Union.
-Their largest strike, the 1923 San Pedro Maritime Strike, bottled up shipping in that harbor, but was crushed by a combination of injunctions, mass arrests and vigilantism by the American Legion.
+The Industrial Workers of the World, nicknamed "Wobblies," had attempted to organize longshoremen, sailors and fishermen in the 1920s through their Marine Transport Workers Union.
+Their largest strike, the 1923 San Pedro Maritime Strike, stalled shipping in that harbor but was crushed by a combination of injunctions, mass arrests and vigilantism by the American Legion.
+Other Wobbly-led strikes occurred in Seattle in 1919 and Portland in 1922.
 While the IWW was a spent force after that strike, syndicalist thinking remained popular on the docks.
 Longshoremen and sailors on the West Coast also had contacts with an Australian syndicalist movement that called itself the "One Big Union" formed after the defeat of a general strike there in 1917.

 The Communist Party had also been active in the area in the late 1920s, seeking to organize all categories of maritime workers into a single union, the Marine Workers Industrial Union (MWIU), as part of the drive during the Third Period to create revolutionary unions.
 The MWIU never made much headway on the West Coast, but it did attract a number of former IWW members and foreign-born militants.
-Harry Bridges, an Australian-born sailor who became a longshoreman after coming to the United States, was repeatedly accused for his acknowledged Communist party membership.
+Harry Bridges, an Australian-born sailor who became a longshoreman after coming to the United States and played in instrumental role in organizing the 1934 strike, was repeatedly accused of being an active member of the Communist party (see Harry Bridges).